CyberT33N/python-cheat-sheet/README.md

 GPU: NVIDIA T4 (cheaper) / NVIDIA Tesla K80 (recommended but more expensive) Amount GPU: 1

-Machine type: n1-highmem-2 (2 vCPU, 13GB RAM)
+Machine type: n1-highmem-2 (2 vCPU, 13GB RAM) <-- **Will work but for some cases not enough if you can use n1-highmem-2 with 26GB RAM**

 Boot:
   - Public Images: